Senate upholds Treasury decision to ease Russian sanctions

 In addition to Collins and Hawley, the Republican senators voting with Democrats were John Boozman of Arkansas, Tom Cotton of Arkansas, Steve Daines of Montana, Cory Gardner of Colorado, John Kennedy of Louisiana, Martha McSally of Arizona, Marco Rubio of Florida, Ben Sasse of Nebraska and Jerry Moran of Kansas.

-House Majority Leader Steny Hoyer, D-Md., has also introduced a resolution to block the Treasury Department's move.
-It's unclear whether the House will vote on it after the Senate blocked it.
+House Majority Leader Steny Hoyer, D-Md., introduced the House resolution that will be voted on Thursday.

+"Mr. Deripaska has been key to much of the malign activities Russia directs against the United States, and the Congress must protect the American people against foreign interference and corruption," Hoyer said.

 Last week, House Democratic chairmen from seven committees called Mnuchin in for a classified briefing on the easing of the sanctions, one of the first moves of the new Democratic House to scrutinize Trump's actions related to Russia.